MrRedbloX/Weenize/doc/api/README.md

 ### PUT api/task
 Creates a task.
 - Body: the same as weez body.
+- Path params:
+    - time_interval: time in minutes to wait between each task execution.
 - Response 201: Task.
 ### GET api/task
 Gets a task.